nico-aero/Detox/docs/Guide.Migration.md

 #### Migrating Custom Drivers

 The core of the change is that Detox' drivers framework is **no longer a single monolith**, responsible for everything platform-specific.
-Rather, it’s been broken down to these sub-responsibilies:
+Rather, it’s been broken down to these subresponsibilies:

 - Allocation: The process of launching / selecting a device over which the tests would run in the current execution.
 - Validation: Execution environment checkups.